RaunakSeksaria/mapcode-viz/algorithms/sum_of_digits.typ

 The trace visualization below demonstrates convergence to a fixed point through iterative application of $F$.
 Each iteration computes one more digit's contribution to the sum, showing how $x in X$ converges from the initial state $rho(n)$ to a fixed point where all accumulator values are computed.

+F direction below is reversed but that is a Typst error.

 #let inst = 829632;
 #figure(
   caption: [Sum of digits computation using mapcode for $n = #inst$],